aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofitteroptions/_index.md

 ```

 Gets the formatted strategy.
-[CellValueFormatStrategy](../../com.aspose.cells/cellvalueformatstrategy).
+See [CellValueFormatStrategy](../../com.aspose.cells/cellvalueformatstrategy).
 The default value is CellStyle for performance.

 **Returns:**
 int